At the time of opening, Brunel’s Box Tunnel was the longest railway tunnel ever built.

 The final piece

 The overdue completion of Box Tunnel was delaying the opening of the whole line from London to Bristol as by August 1839 only 40 per cent of the tunnel had been constructed.
 By the summer of 1840 the Paddington to Faringdon Road (just east of Swindon) and Bath to Bristol sections of line had been completed.
 In January 1841, therefore, Brunel cajoled his major contractor to increase his workforce from twelve hundred to four thousand men, and by means of their superhuman effort the tunnel was effectively completed in April 1841.
 Work on the tunnel had begun from both the east and west sides of Box Hill in 1836; Brunel’s calculations, and the skills of the contractors and navvies were such that when the two ends met in 1841 the difference in their alignment was less than 2 inches (5cm).
 Brunel designed a grand classical portal for the west end of the tunnel but the east portal is less flamboyant with simple stonework.
-It opened to through London - Bristol traffic on 30 June 1841, without ceremony.
+It opened to through London - Bristol traffic on 30 June 1841.

 Did you know?